From jet boating and skydiving to going on a Lord of the Rings tour, here’s our list of the best things to do in Christchurch, New Zealand!

 The memorial contains a wall with the names of everyone who lost their lives in the earthquake.
 It also acknowledges those who were seriously injured.

-Its 185 empty chairs exhibit is one of the most sombre things to see in Christchurch.
+Its 185 empty chairs exhibit is one of the most somber things to see in the Canterbury Region.

 This exhibit consists of 185 white, empty chairs to symbolize those who died in the quake.